Ensuring national standards meet global expectations

 Assessment process

 PEFC Registered Assessors are responsible for assessing whether a system meets our requirements - PEFC does not carry out the assessment.
-Registered assessors are independent consultants with suitable qualifications and experience in the field of sustainable forest management.
+Registered assessors are independent consultants with suitable qualifications and experience in the fields of sustainable forest management and chain of custody.
 Their assessment forms an important professional and objective basis for the decision to approve and endorse a system.

 A major part of the assessment is the verification that the national standard fully meets the requirements of our sustainable forest management benchmark (ST 1003) and that the standard development process followed our standard-setting requirements (ST 1001).
-In total, assessors verify the system against over 200 checkpoints from our benchmarks.
+In total, assessors verify the system against hundreds of checkpoints from our benchmarks.

 Mutual recognition